apurveyajnik/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
+After the collection process, I had 21204 number of data points.
 I then preprocessed this data by normalizing it using lambda layer and then cropping it.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.